 Of course, there will be flaws.
 There always are.
 Even the movie adaptations, right?
-You can’t expect everyone to like a story or a character the way certain someone does.
+You can’t expect everyone to like a story or a character the same way others do.
 We all have our preferences.
 The author’s favorite doesn’t necessarily have to be your favorite.
 Sometimes they see things that we don’t and that what makes the conversation and retelling of stories goes and lives on.

 I may say that it’s sort of funny with the Voldemort thing, though.
-But you can’t deny the fact the he would do EVERYTHING to leave something of him alive, wouldn’t he?
+But you can’t deny the fact the he would do everything to leave something of him alive, wouldn’t he?
 You have read the series; you know how he did.
-I don’t want to spoil much so you can hit my box and let’s talk about this.
+I don’t want to spoil much so you can hit my Inbox and let’s talk about this.

 I didn’t see Harry as a bad father here just like some of you say.
 I think he is just as lost when he was a child and just as stupid sometimes but never bad.

 “Love blinds.
 We have both tried to give our sons, not what they needed, but what we needed.
 We’ve been so busy trying to rewrite our own pasts, we’ve blighted their present.”